 The Reformers staged several small armed rebellions as part of their protests, taking to the streets, brandishing weapons, and torching buildings.
 The riots were easily put down, with the leading provocateurs either jailed, hung, or exiled to Australia, but London was spooked.
 In 1838, an English politician named Lord Durham (1792-1840) was appointed emergency governor of Upper and Lower Canada and wrote a famous report on the political situation in the colonies.
 He identified two major problems: the colonies needed a more democratic system of government, and the French colonists, who had produced the most radical Reformers, needed to be better assimilated into English society.
-As his solution, he advocated ending government support for various French traditions — including any official support for the French language — and merging Upper Canada and Lower Canada into a single colony governed by a proper British-style parliamentary system.
+As his solution, he advocated ending government support for French culture — including any official support for the French language — and merging Upper Canada and Lower Canada into a single colony governed by a proper British-style parliamentary system.
 In 1841, Britain passed the Act of Union, which created the United Province of Canada, and Durham’s vision came true.

 Meanwhile, similar things were going on in Britain’s Maritime colonies, a small collection of islands and peninsulas on the Atlantic coast that were governed separately from the Canadas.
 Initially sparse and underpopulated, an influx of Loyalist migrants had flooded the colony of Nova Scotia after the American Revolution, and in 1784, a chunk was split off to form the new colony of New Brunswick.
 Like the Canadas, these colonies experienced similar bouts of political turmoil in the mid-1800s stemming from a lack of democratic government, but also born from a hopeless economic situation far worse than anything on the mainland.